aaronfox/branch-predictor-simulator/README.md

 ## Introduction

-This is a branch predictor simulator for Bimodal, Gshare, Hybrid, and YehPatt implementations branch predictors.
+This is a branch predictor simulator for Bimodal, Gshare, Hybrid, and YehPatt branch predictors.

 ## Usage

-Using the command shown as follows.

 To compile the program,

->make
+> make

 To run the program,